BBN-E/tac-kbp-eal/README.md

 * `answerKey`: the path to an annotation store containing assessments for all system responses
 * `referenceLinking`: the path to the reference linking store
 * `documentsToScore`: a file listing the IDs of the documents to be scored, one per line
-* either `systemOutput` or `systemOutputsDir`.
-If `systemOutput`, the value must be a path to the system output to be scored.
+* either `argumentOutput` or `systemOutputsDir`.
+If `argumentOutput`, the value must be a path to the system output to be scored.
 This path must have an `arguments` and a `linking` subdirectory containing a system output store and a linking store, respectively.
 If `systemOutputsDir`, the path must contain sub-directories representing the outputs of multiple systems.
-Each such sub-directory must have the format described above for `systemOutput`.
+Each such sub-directory must have the format described above for `argumentOutput`.
 * neutralizeRealis: map all realises in system input and the answer key to ACTUAL.
 This will be false for the evaluation, but setting it to true can be useful for diagnostic purposes.
 *attemptToNeutralizeCoref: Another diagnostic parameter.
 If set to true, attempts to minimize the impact of system coreference errors on scoring by
   * Leaving untouched any system response whose base filler assessment correctness matched its CAS assessment correctness.